farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 >
 > Determination rolls act as a mechanism for the players to resist and say "no, I don't think so" when something bad happens to their character.
 >
-> There are two important things you should look at if you want to hack this mechanic:
+> There are two important things you should look at if you want to hack this mechanic.
+First, how does one resist a consequence.
+Second, what should be the cost of trying to resist a consequence.
->
-> - First, how does one resist a consequence.
-> - Second, what should be the cost of trying to resist a consequence.
 >
 > By default, you try to resist by spending momentum to build a determination pool in the hope of reducing or even canceling an incoming consequence.
 In this case, the cost is paid in `momentum` since you won't be able to spend more later to `push yourself` or `assist` an ally.
 >